 The Disneyland Resort theme parks are still closed and cruising is expected to be the last aspect of the company to resume.
 COVID-19 has greatly impacted the Disney company and other companies worldwide.
-We’ve seen lots of layoffs in various other hotels and theme parks, followers by a large number of layoffs in Disney World.
+We’ve seen lots of layoffs in various other hotels and theme parks, which is now being followed by a large number of layoffs in Disney World.

 In a statement by Josh D’Amaro, current Chairman of Disney Parks, Experiences, and Products, posted on the Disney Parks News Twitter account, D’Amaro notes that due to “the prolonged impact of COVID-19 on [Disney’s] business, including limited capacity due to physical distancing requirements and the continued uncertainty regarding the duration of the pandemic — exacerbated in California by the State’s unwillingness to lift restrictions that would allow Disneyland to reopen — [Disney] has made the very difficult decision to begin the process of reducing [their] workforce at [their] Parks, Experiences and Products segment at all levels.”

 Up to that point, Disney had kept many non-working Cast Members on furlough since April, while paying their healthcare benefits.
 D’Amaro’s notice stated that approximately 28,000 domestic employees would be affected by these layoffs, 67% of which were part-time.

 In a letter sent to employees from D’Amaro, the Chairman noted that he believes “the heart and soul of [Disney’s] business is and always will be people.”
 He said that they initially hoped the pandemic would be short-lived and that things would return to normal quickly, but that has not been the case, and, as a result, they are now forced to reduce the size of their team “across executive, salaried, and hourly roles.”

 D’Amaro noted that “this is the only feasible option [they] have in light of the prolonged impact of COVID-19 on [Disney’s] business.”
 The letter also indicated that appointments with affected salaried and non-union hourly employees would be scheduled in the coming days, and that Disney would be beginning the process of discussing next steps with unions.